tmatofa/quickstart-eks-cdk-python/README.md

 ## Getting started

 You can either deploy this from your machine or leverage CodeBuild.
-The advantage of using CodeBuild is it also sets up a 'GitOps' approach where when you merge changes to the cluster-bootstrap folder it'll (re)run `cdk deploy` for you.
+The advantage of using CodeBuild is it also sets up a 'GitOps' approach where when you merge changes to the cluster-bootstrap folder it'll (re)run `npx cdk deploy` for you.
 This means that to update the cluster you just change this file and merge.

 ###  Deploy from CodeBuild
 To use the CodeBuild CloudFormation Template: